oracle/node-oracledb/doc/api.md

 Each AqQueue can be used for enqueuing, dequeuing, or for both.

 See [Oracle Advanced Queuing (AQ)](#aq) for usage.

+The AqQueue class was added in node-oracledb 4.0.

 ### <a name="aqqueueproperties"></a> 5.1 AqQueue Properties